-Kick off for the project will take place at the third annual South Sound Climate Action Convention, which will be held on April 14, 2018, at the South Puget Sound Community College, Lacey campus.
+Kick off for the project took place at the third annual South Sound Climate Action Convention, which was held on April 14, 2018, at the South Puget Sound Community College, Lacey campus.

-Barbara Scavezze is managing the project, with the assistance of Bree Anderson.
-They can be reached at firstname.lastname@example.org and email@example.com, respectively.
-Tom Crawford is president of Thurston Climate Action Team; he can be reached at firstname.lastname@example.org.
+Barbara Scavezze is managing the project.
+She can be reached at firstname.lastname@example.org.
+Tom Crawford is president of Thurston Climate Action Team; he can be reached at email@example.com.